-Facebook Inc. uses a marketing mix that supports and capitalizes on the company’s popularity.
-A marketing mix is the combination of strategies and tactics that an organization employs to succeed with its marketing plan, with focus on the variables of Product, Place, Promotion, and Price (the 4Ps).
-In Facebook’s marketing mix, some of the main considerations include the online nature of its social networking website and mobile apps.
-Users’ social behaviors determine Facebook’s generic strategy, intensive strategies, and marketing strategies.
-For example, customers’ responses to certain communication tools on the online platform influence the company’s business performance against online advertising competitors like Google LLC (parent company of YouTube LLC), Twitter Inc., Snap Inc. (Snapchat), and Amazon.com.
-In this case, the market focus is on individual users and advertisers who pay for the company’s display advertising services.
-An analysis of Facebook’s marketing mix reveals the marketing benefits of the online and social characteristics of the business.
-Associated strategic management in marketing must support business development while addressing target market demands and concerns.
+Meta Platforms (formerly Facebook Inc.) uses a marketing mix that supports and capitalizes on business popularity.
+The marketing mix is the combination of strategies and tactics that the business organization employs to succeed with its marketing strategy and marketing plan, with focus on the variables of Product, Place, Promotion, and Price (the 4Ps).
+Facebook’s marketing mix considers the online nature of social networking websites, mobile apps, and marketplace services.
+Users’ social behaviors determine Facebook’s (Meta’s) generic competitive strategy, intensive growth strategies, and marketing strategies.
+Customers’ responses to communication tools on the platform influence the company’s business performance relative to online display advertising competitors, like Google (Alphabet), Microsoft, X (Twitter), and Snap (Snapchat), as well as the marketplace businesses of eBay, Amazon, and Walmart Marketplace.
+Meta’s market focus is on users and advertisers.
+This analysis of Facebook’s marketing mix reveals the marketing benefits of the online and social characteristics of the business.

-The marketing mix (4Ps) of Facebook Inc. facilitates efficiency in reaching target customers.
-For example, the business uses advanced Internet technologies in its products to efficiently deliver its services in the global social media and digital advertising industry.
-The strategies and tactics contained in this marketing mix shows that Facebook could benefit from broadening its online advertising services, and from increasing the market penetration of its social networking website and mobile apps.
-Market penetration complements Facebook Inc.’s corporate mission and vision statements.
+The marketing mix (4Ps) of Facebook facilitates efficiency in reaching target customers and satisfying market demand.
+The company uses advanced Internet technologies to efficiently deliver its services in the global social media and digital advertising industry.
+The strategies and tactics contained in this marketing mix show that Facebook benefits from broadening its online advertising services, and from increasing the market penetration of its social networking websites, mobile apps, and other products.
+Market penetration complements the strategic management and business development goals of Facebook’s (Meta’s) corporate mission and vision statements.

-Facebook Inc. is known for its social networking website, mobile apps and online advertising services.
-This component of the marketing mix identifies the organizational outputs that the company offers to its target market.
-The following are the main products of the company:
+Meta is known for Facebook and its social media and advertising services.
+Considering the product mix, this component of the marketing mix identifies the organizational outputs that the company offers to its target market.
+The following are the product groups of Meta:

-As an online technology business, Facebook Inc. offers its services through the Internet.
+As an online technology business, Facebook offers its services through the Internet.
 This component of the marketing mix determines the venues where the company offers its products.
-In this case, these places are as follows:
+In this case, Meta’s distribution strategy includes the following places:

-Facebook Inc. provides social media services and digital advertising services through its websites and mobile apps.
-For example, users can access accounts through a browser or through a corresponding mobile app.
-Advertisers also use websites and apps to access the company’s display advertising services.
-In addition, the company’s Oculus products are available via online and brick-and-mortar retailers.
-Based on this component of the marketing mix, Facebook Inc.’s strategies focus on digital technologies to enable effective and efficient global access to its products.
-Facebook’s operations management strategy and productivity measures influence product distribution performance.
+Facebook provides social media, messaging services, and digital advertising services through its websites and mobile apps.
+Users can access accounts through a browser or mobile app.
+Even though most of the places in Meta’s marketing mix are online or virtual, the company distributes some of its products through authorized retailers.
+For example, Meta Quest virtual reality headsets are for sale through online and brick-and-mortar sellers, including Amazon, Costco, Verizon, and Walmart.
+Based on this component of the marketing mix, Facebook’s marketing strategy focuses on digital technologies to enable effective and efficient global access to its products.
+It is worth noting that the operations management strategy and productivity measures at Facebook (Meta Platforms) influence product distribution performance.

-Facebook promotes its social media services to gain more users for a larger membership base.
+Meta promotes Facebook and its other services to gain more users.
 Among the 4P variables, this component describes the company’s marketing communications activities with its target customers.
-Facebook’s business involves the following promotion activities, arranged according to importance:
+Considering the promotional mix, Facebook’s marketing mix involves the following business promotion activities, arranged according to importance: